Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 When transferring data between different databases,

-UIS's standard transfer format should be used (Name:
+UIS's standard transfer format should be used.
+This format will use only

 standard ISO text characters, and will be independent of any